RoopamTaneja/LBP_Personal_Repo/notes/1_intro.md

 ## Agent and Environment

-We build an agent that follows an algo fed in ints brain which will choose actions At based on observations Ot and reward signal Rt.
+We build an agent that follows an algo fed in its brain which will choose actions At based on observations Ot and reward signal Rt.
 Our goal is to find right algo.

 Environment is what the agent interacts with.
 It generates observations, tells reward and is influenced by the actions.